Blesma, The Limbless Veterans: Governance

-Blesma is governed by a board of trustees consisting of 11 people, including industry experts (5) and Members (6) of the charity.
-The board of trustees is chaired by General Sir Adrian Bradshaw KCB OBE, who took over in June 2017 from Lieutenant General Sir Cedric Delves KBE DSO.
+Blesma is governed by a board of trustees consisting of industry experts and Members of the charity.
+The board of trustees is chaired by Ed Davis.

 Support

 Blesma supports its Members through nine Regional Blesma Support Officers (BSOs) based across the UK, who provide welfare support and advice on a range of issues from benefits to isolation by conducting home visits.
 The BSOs are supported by Outreach Officers who engage with local communities and Members to keep them connected and to raise the profile of the charity.
 There is also a Prosthetics Support Officer whose role is specifically to do with assisting Members with their prosthetics or other mobility requirements.
 The Prosthetics BSO can advocate on behalf of a Member at their limb centre or on the Veterans Prosthetics Panel, for example, and make sure they are getting a good level of support and representation at the required level.

 The charity's main office is based in Chelmsford.